2026 annual meeting of shareholders

-The 2026 Annual Meeting of Shareholders will be held on Friday, March 13, at the 8 Star Events Center in Fairbanks, AK.
+The 2026 Annual Meeting of Shareholders was held on Friday, March 13, at the 8 Star Events Center in Fairbanks, AK.

 This year’s annual report theme, Creating Our Future Together, reflects the vision of our future here at Doyon, Limited—where operational excellence meets the creativity, resilience, and community of our shareholders.
 Just as an artist or builder brings imagination to life, Doyon channels innovation and leadership into projects that strengthen our corporation and communities.
 Together, these efforts ensure a future built on both stability and growth.